promptfoo/promptfoo-docs/docs/configuration/expected-outputs/python.md

 ## Using test context

-A `context` object is also available in the context.
+A `context` object is available in the Python function.
 Here is its type definition:

 ```py
 class AssertContext: